munterfi/bgpy/README.rst

     pip install bgpy

-Run an example background process on localhost and communicate using stream sockets.
+Run an example background process on localhost and communicate using stream sockets:

 .. code-block:: python